-Tell Them From Me data from parents showed mostly positive responses.
+Tell Them From Me data of 2022 from parents showed mostly positive responses.
 Families commented on the positive effect of strong school leadership and the commitment of teachers within the school.
 Parents also commented on the sense of community and the welcoming environment that they feel within the school.
-From the results, parents feel that overall they are kept well informed of school activities and children's learning, and have regular conversations with teachers.
+From the results, parents feel that overall, they are kept well informed of school activities and children's learning, and have regular conversations with teachers.
 Several parents did, once again, comment on the lack of playground space for children.
-It is hoped that this may be somewhat addressed with the new building project (two classrooms) in the near future.
+It is hoped that this may be somewhat addressed with the new building project (two classrooms) soon.
+We look forward to the more current data we will receive from the 2024 TTFM survey as the survey did not occur this year.